HPCToolkit/hpcviewer.e4/CONTRIBUTING.md

 1. Wait a little before trying to implement your feature yourself.
 There may be design or other high-level issues that may drastically change how the code is implemented.

-   > However, if you do implement it yourself, we ask that you assign yourself to the issue and [contribute your changes](#contributing-changes) back to HPCToolkit.
+   > However, if you do implement it yourself, we ask that you assign yourself to the issue and [contribute your changes](#contributing-changes) back to HPCViewer.

 ## Contributing Changes

-Thanks for your efforts to improve HPCToolkit, and welcome to the community of Contributors to the HPCToolkit Project!
+Thanks for your efforts to improve HPCViewer, and welcome to the community of Contributors to the HPCToolkit Project!
 There's a few things to keep in mind before and while contributing your changes, please read the sections below for details.

 ### The Legal Stuff